Facelift | Rhytidectomy near Jackson, MS

 Choose a surgeon who is Board Certified – this is the very basic credential that you should look for.
 Talk to friends who have had cosmetic procedures about their experiences.
 Look at online reviews and websites.
 Hairdressers and aestheticians can also be good resources.

 We have many years experience performing facelift surgery and take pride in producing natural looking results, whether it is an initial or revision procedure, that avoid the signs of having had a facelift.
-Our surgeons are Double Board Certified in Facial Plastic and Reconstructive Surgery.
-And we offer a caring and relaxed experience in our office that is conveniently located in the Madison-Ridgeland area.
+Dr. Jordan is Double Board Certified in Facial Plastic and Reconstructive Surgery.
+Also, we offer a caring and relaxed experience in our office that is conveniently located in the Madison-Ridgeland area.